Lucifer5A/TD_AutoFilter_bot/README.md

 ## Auto Filter bot 📌 About

-**** allows users to download or forward restricted Telegram content from channels where forwarding is disabled.
+**** allows users to download or File serching engine and advance language detection.

 Designed for **high performance, stability, and easy deployment**.